Imagination Games For Toddlers

 When Should You Start Imaginative Play

-There is no fixed age at which creative play should be introduced into a child’s environment.
-To begin, introduce simple, safe objects for the youngster, such as a soft toy.
+There is no fixed age at which creative play should be introduced into a childrens environment.
+To begin, introduce simple, safe objects for the child, such as a soft toy.
 Create circumstances in which the object can be engaged in play, such as having your child kiss their doll on the cheek.
-Making toys pretend to communicate to one other, for example, might assist your youngster begin this process.
+Making toys pretend to communicate to one other, for example, might assist your child begin this process.

 Disadvantages Of Imaginative Play